📋 Compliance & Permits Guide

 When Permits Are Required

-Permits or approvals often needed when:
+Permits or special approvals are often required for:

 Common Exemptions